 Modular art and architecture projects I have seen or participated in

 A deep conviction that work, learning and teaching should be fun!

 About the author

 Justus Wunschik is a freelance art director based in Berlin.
-He studied media art & design at the Bauhaus University, Weimar, lived in Moscow and worked in an international advertising agency, specialized in corporate communications online and currently also gives courses for cimdata.de
+He studied media art & design at the Bauhaus University, Weimar, lived in Moscow and worked in an international advertising agency, specialized in corporate communications online.
+He's a lecturer at the iu.de and cimdata.de